 If you want the full picture: Read all seven in the order listed.
 Each builds on the previous one.

-These books will not become outdated next quarter.
-The models change, the tools change, but the economic dynamics, strategic frameworks, and philosophical questions remain.
-Reading them puts you ahead of 95% of people who only consume AI information through social media feeds.
+These books will not go stale next quarter.
+Models change, tools change, but the economic dynamics, strategic frameworks, and philosophical questions underneath it all stay relevant.
+Reading even three of them puts you ahead of the 95% who only consume AI takes through social media feeds and hot takes.